jonathanmable/aceitai-privacy/README.md

 ## Children's Privacy

-AceIt AI is not directed at children under 13.
+Strap is not directed at children under 13.
 We do not knowingly collect information from children under 13.

 ## Changes to This Policy